Cookie Cutter Astrophysics: Beginning CCD Photometry

 Start with three fingers of modeling clay.
 Flatten it out using a pencil, a rolling pin, or your fingers.
 Make the sheet about 6 inches by 6 inches and about 1/4 inch thick.
 The sheet does not need to be perfectly flat or smooth.
 Then take a strawberry sized piece of clay.
 Form this clay into a cone.
 Measure and record the mass of the cone so you know what to expect for results.
 Lightly press the cone onto the sheet with the flat side of the cone down.
 Take more clay, of a different size, and form another cone.
 The second cone should be either larger or smaller than the first cone.
 Measure and record the mass of the second cone.
 Lightly press this second cone onto the clay sheet.
 You now have a model star field with two stars.
 Of course, you could add another star or two if you wish.

 The goal is to determine the magnitude difference between two model stars.
-Learners must measure the mass of each model star.
+Students must measure the mass of each model star.
 This includes determining how much mass is being contributed by the background and subtracting this background for the final results.
 The ratio of the masses for the model stars can then be used in the magnitude difference equation to compute a magnitude difference.
-If the masses of the star cones are measured before being placed on the clay sheets the true value for the magnitude difference that learners should obtain can be known in advance.
+If the masses of the star cones are measured before being placed on the clay sheets the true value for the magnitude difference that students should obtain can be known in advance.

 - Use binoculars or small telescopes to measure the brightness of some variable stars.
 The AAVSO provides excellent resources for such activities: